wp-plugins/goodbye-captcha/readme.txt

 == Upgrade Notice ==

-= 1.1.6 =
+= 1.1.7 =
-Integration with MailChimp for WordPress (PRO/FREE) and fixing the issue when FORCE_SSL_ADMIN is set to true
+Integration with UjiCountdown plugin and fixed few issues

 == Changelog ==

+= 1.1.7: January 18, 2015 =
+*   Fixed the issue when open_basedir is enabled on shared hosts
+*   Fixed the issue when just register option is enabled for wordpress
+*   Integration with UjiCountdown

 = 1.1.6: January 10, 2015 =
 *   Integration with MailChimp for WordPress plugin - PRO and FREE